pubnub/pubnub-mcp-server/resources/sdk_docs/dart_publish-and-subscribe.md

 #### Subscribing to a presence channel

-Requires Presence add-on enabled on your key.
-You can subscribe with `withPresence: true` or directly to the presence channel by appending `-pnpres` to the channel name.
+Requires Presence add-on enabled.
+To also get presence events, set withPresence: true or subscribe to channel-pnpres directly.

 ```
 `1var subscription =